evmos/send-multiple-eth-txs/README.md

 If the request fails, wait for a few seconds, then retry.

-Build and run the test script here:
+Build and run the test script:

 ```bash
 git clone https://github.com/evmos/send-multiple-eth-txs